First posted by Adrian Kavanagh on 3rd January 2017, with subsequent updates between January 2017 and March 2017

 |SWITZERLAND||Timebelle||Apollo||Semi Final 2, Second Half|

-Details on which semi-finals the 37 countries, who do not directly qualify for the Final, will be taking part in have now been added to this list, as you will noted.
-As of now, “The Big 5” countries have all selected their acts and their songs, meaning that we now know five of the acts/songs that will be performing in the Final.
-We know seven of the acts that will be performing in Semi Final 1 and two of the songs that will be performed in this have already been released/published.
+Details on which semi-finals the 37 countries, who do not directly qualify for the Final, will be taking part in have now been added to this list, as well as details on whether they will be performing in the first or second half of this semi final, as you will note.
+As of now, “The Big 5” countries and the Hosts, Ukraine, have all selected their acts and their songs, meaning that we now know six of the acts/songs that will be performing in the Final.
+We know all eighteen of the acts that will be performing in Semi Final 1 and seventeen of the songs that will be performed in this have already been released/published.
+We know nineteen of the nineteen acts that will be performing in Semi Final 2 and eighteen of the songs that will be performed in this have already been released/published.